 If you are working, or wanting to start work, you may be able to obtain funding though the Access to Work scheme.
 You or your employer may need to pay part of the cost.

 Jobcentre Plus policy at one stage was that they would not give Access to Work grants for fluency devices because they were medical equipment.
 However, following representations from the BSA, they have told us that they are now prepared to fund the devices for a trial period, following which they will review the situation again.
 In addition to the usual Access to Work eligibility criteria (see www.gov.uk/access-to-work and our article Access to career), applicants will need to have an assessment by a speech and language therapist, and to have used a fluency device for a trial period.
-If you are a BSA member, you can borrow a device from us in order to have a trial period.

 If you have difficulties with the Access to Work application process, please let BSA know.